fabianzott/get_data_BDE/README.md

 data extraction tool used in for https://doi.org/10.1002/cbic.202100420

-- can be used to extract code snippets in Python for the extraction of data from Gaussian .log and ORCA .out output files
+- can be used to resue code snippets in Python for the extraction of data from Gaussian .log and ORCA .out output files
 - DLPNO-CCSD(T)/CBS extrapolation included
 - optimization in gasphase, single points in solution phase
 - contains geometric centroid analysis to exclude doublet structures